eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 Some notes on the examples above:

 * SSH Forwarding via `ela.cscs.ch` is used to access the cluster.
-* the replace the username `bsmith` with your CSCS user name that you would normally use to open an SSH connection to CSCS.
+* replace the username `bsmith` with your CSCS user name that you would normally use to open an SSH connection to CSCS.
-* the Remote Installation Path is a little bit more complicated than
+* `Remote Installation Path` is pointing to the install directotory of ddt inside the image
-* the private keys should be the ones generated for CSCS MFA, and this field does not need to be set if you have added the key to your SSH agent.
+* private keys should be the ones generated for CSCS MFA, and this field does not need to be set if you have added the key to your SSH agent.

 Once configured, test and save the configuration:

-1. check whether the concfiguration is correct, click `Test Remote Launch`.
+1. check whether the configuration is correct, click `Test Remote Launch`.
 2. Click on `ok` and `close` to save the configuration.
 3. You can now connect by going to `Remote Launch` and choose the `Alps` entry.
 If the client fails to connect, look at the message, check your ssh configuration and make sure you can ssh without the client.